Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:** Any unpleasant situation that is not addressed is permitted to remain (vs 21).
 It is thus important not to watch negative trends continue in ones lineage - 1 Chr.
 4:9-10 but to deal with them precisely in prayer coupled with fasting.

+### Day 11: January 11, 2018
+##### Focus: Decision-making

+**Today's Progress**: Today I explored the book of Genesis 26.

+**Thoughts:** It is important never to give up on our engagements as consistency sets the pace to honour and dignity.
+Isaac was never deterred from building wells and soon his enemies got weary of him.